oussgoku/ZenAdminJsChallenge/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Movies Web Application
+This repository contains the React project I have developed for the coding test for ZenAdmin.The project is a Movie web application  that allows users to fetch for a film by its name and see its details.
+This project was bootstrapped with Create React App.

+## The following operations are supported:
+Fetch for a film by name or Id display  the details of the film

 ## Available Scripts